rlovell3/laughing_logger/README.md

 - logging.DEBUG     Max detail
 - logging.INFO      a bit less detail
 - logging.WARNING   even less detail
-- logging.ERROR     You probably won't ever need this one
+- logging.ERROR     You probably won't ever need this one  (HA HA HAHAAAAAA.....)
 - logging.CRITICAL  For when something breaks and you need to capture any details you can.

 Set each logger in the one-line setup command to the levels you want to deal with for debugging.